lexibank/tlopo/out/vol3/chapter7.md

 A virtue of the hard wood is that it is not eaten by termites ([Blewett & Blewett n.d.](../references.md#source-BlewettandBlewettnd)).
 In the Bismarck Archipelago it is used for tool handles, and in both the Bismarcks and the Solomons as timber for wall planking, house posts, canoe paddles and canoes, drums and for carving (Powell1976, [Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988): 190, [Hviding 2005](../references.md#source-Hviding2005): 150, [Scales n.d.](../references.md#source-Scalesnd)).

 The POc term for V. cofassus was &ast;pasa(r,R).
-17 [Milke](../references.md#source-Milke1961) ([1961](../references.md#source-Milke1961): 171) reconstructed an un- glossed POc &ast;pasa on the basis of the Arosi, Sa'a, Bauan Fijian and Samoan items below, to- gether with Gedaged safa 'C erbera manghas.
-He assumes that the latter represents a metathe- sis, but, given the difference between the two species, this is an ad hoc assumption, and the Gedaged item is omitted here.
+17 [Milke](../references.md#source-Milke1961) ([1961](../references.md#source-Milke1961): 171) reconstructed an unglossed POc &ast;pasa on the basis of the Arosi, Sa'a, Bauan Fijian and Samoan items below, together with Gedaged safa 'C erbera manghas.
+He assumes that the latter represents a metathesis, but, given the difference between the two species, this is an ad hoc assumption, and the Gedaged item is omitted here.

 Riwo and Takia reflect Proto Bel &ast;payaRi.
 The presence of the final consonant and added -i points to a loan.
 Babatana vadaka is also evidently a loan from an unknown source.